kevinmildau/moduleCompMet2024May/readme.md

 This repository contains a small tutorial on mass spectral networking using GNPS and related tools.

 # Use in google colab
 To use the module in google colab, it should be downloaded from [*github*](https://github.com/kevinmildau/moduleCompMet2024May/blob/main/practical_may2024.ipynb), uploaded to you *gdrive*, and opened using *Google Colaboratory*.
-Run the google colab set-up code cell to install all dependencies.
+Run the google colab set-up code cell to install all dependencies (beware of the interactive input!).

 # Local Set-up and Use:
 Clone the repo, and from the command line within the repo clone folder execute the following: